-The financial statements of HABIB BANK LIMITED (MAURITIUS BRANCH) comply with the Companies Act 2001 and the Banking Act 2004 and have been prepared in accordance with the International Financial Reporting Standards (IFRS), and in the manner required by the Mauritius Companies Act, Financial Reporting Act 2004, the Banking Act 2004 and the guidance notes issued by the Bank of Mauritius, in so far as the operations of the Bank are concerned.
+The financial statements of Habib Bank Limited (Mauritius Branch) comply with the Companies Act 2001 and the Banking Act 2004 and have been prepared in accordance with the International Financial Reporting Standards (IFRS), and in the manner required by the Mauritius Companies Act, Financial Reporting Act 2004, the Banking Act 2004 and the guidance notes issued by the Bank of Mauritius, in so far as the operations of the Bank are concerned.

-The financial statements have been prepared under the historical cost convention basis except for the financial assets at fair value through other comprehensive income.
+The financial statements have been prepared under the historical cost convention basis except for the financial assets at fair value through other comprehensive income and non-banking asset.